-Represent multiple South Lake Union developers with office and residential projects under the new zoning enacted in 2013.
-We are the first to work out purchase of King County Development Credits as a means of gaining extra floor area for those projects.
+Represent multiple developers with about 15 office and residential projects in the booming South Lake Union neighborhood.
+We are the first to work out purchase of King County Regional Development Credits as a means of gaining extra floor area for those projects.

 Serve as outside counsel to the Puget Sound Regional Council on metropolitan planning efforts, including the Transportation 2040 Plan for the region.
 Successfully defended Transportation 2040 in litigation that challenged whether the Plan adequately assessed greenhouse gas emissions from transportation.